You shall know the truth and the truth shall set you free

 SPRINKLING OR “PLEADING THE BLOOD”

 On the subject of “pleading the blood of Jesus for protection,” I found this interesting explanation why some people reject this phrase as unbiblical.
 I think it’s not that its supposedly ‘unbiblical’ because it seems there is no direct verse that echoes this phrase, but that these people are interpreting Scripture so word-for-word (or legalistically,) that they lost the true context of Jesus’ blood, which was shed in our place.
 Betty Miller wrote, “Protection is another benefit of the blood.
 This does not mean that if we chant “the blood of Jesus” repeatedly we will not be harmed.
 Some people have made a fetish of Jesus’ blood by pleading the blood over themselves, over their houses, and sprinkling the blood here and there.
 [And also sprinkling wine as a ‘substitute’ for the blood of Jesus.]
 It is not the chanting of “the blood of Jesus” that brings protection, but rather faith in what the blood of Jesus has done for us.
-Expressions such as “the devil cannot cross the blood line” are futile unless one’s faith is in the protection secured by the shed blood of Jesus on Calvary.
+Expressions such as “the devil cannot cross the blood line” are futile unless one’s faith is in the protection, which was secured by the shed blood of Jesus on the cross.
 [We cannot draw physical lines for the devil.
-We stand and live in and under the entire blood Covenant of Christ.]
+We stand and live in, and under the entire blood Covenant of Christ.]
 It is what is behind the blood, not the mere speaking of the blood that brings protection.
-Of course, we can voice our faith in Jesus’ blood, [as is done through the entire New Testament Covenant,] and as we do so there is power in those words.
+Of course, we can voice our faith in Jesus’ blood, [as is done through the entire New Testament Covenant,] and as we do so there is power in those words and “in the blood.”
 We should, however, understand that mere speaking is not sufficient unless our words are backed by real faith in the Lord Jesus Christ.
 A beautiful type of this is found in Exodus 12:13: “And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.”

 Now if this Old Covenant promise does not have a direct bearing on the New blood Covenant of Christ, I do not know what has!
 Through “the blood,” Jesus is our Great Shepherd, just as described in Ps.
 23. In fact, Heb.
 13:20 states, “Now the God of peace, who brought up from the [spiritual] dead the great Shepherd of the sheep through the blood of the eternal covenant…” Because Jesus redeemed, (or delivered us from the devil, sin, judgment, etc.,) we can also say, “Surely, He shall deliver me from the snare of the fowler, the perilous pestilence.
 He shall cover me under His wings… where I will take refuge.
 His truth is my shield and my fortress, I shall not be afraid of the terror by night, the arrow that flies by day, the pestilence that walks in darkness, nor the destruction that lays waste as noonday.
 A thousand may fall at my side, and ten thousand at my right hand, but is shall not come near me… No evil shall befall me… for He shall give His angels charge over me, to keep me in all His ways…” (Psalm 91.)